g33kme/pquery/README.md

 ```

-## Crating an ajax.php for our AJAX Form's and Link's
+## Creating an ajax.php for our AJAX Form's and Link's

 ```php
 /*